'Lucky to get out alive': Family escape from home after mudslide hits

 Twenty-four homes have been evacuated due to the large slip.

-Hanan was asleep alongside his partner Teresa Hodgson when they heard a rumble that sounded like an earthquake.
+Hanan was asleep alongside his partner Teresa Hodgson and the kids still awake “spread out around the house” when they heard a rumble that sounded like an earthquake.

+“At about 11.45pm, we heard quite a loud bang … just as we jumped out of bed, the next part of the experience happened which basically felt like probably one of the biggest earthquakes we’d ever been in.

 Hanan said the house ‘’snapped in half and then slid and sort of rolled over itself”.